graphql/graphiql/README.md

 - `storage`: an instance of [Storage][] GraphiQL will use to persist state.
   Only `getItem` and `setItem` are called.
 Default: window.localStorage

-- `defaultQuery`: an optional GraphQL string to use instead of a blank screen when a query was not found in the local cache.

-- `variables`: an optional GraphQL string to use as the initial displayed query variables, if not provided, the local storage will be used.
+- `defaultQuery`: an optional GraphQL string to use when no query is provided and no stored query exists from a previous session.
+If `undefined` is provided, GraphiQL will use its own default query.

 - `onEditQuery`: an optional function which will be called when the Query editor changes.
 The argument to the function will be the query string.